BestSolution-at/quak/README.md

 For information about Quarkus configuration please see: https://quarkus.io/guides/config-reference .

-## Authorization
+## Authentication and authorization

-Authorization can be satisfied in Quak with a simple configuration.
+Both authentication and authorization can be satisfied in quak with a simple configuration.
 Users can be defined with read/write permissions on different paths and repositories.

-Please see ['Authorization in quak'](docs/AUTHORIZATION.md) for more details.
+Please see ['Authentication and authorization in quak'](docs/AUTHORIZATION.md) for more details.